epfl-ada/ada-2023-project-adaroundtheworld2023/README.md

 **IMDB Ratings**.
 To add a measure of success for each movie, IMDb ratings will also be merged with the dataset.
 There isn't an exact id match, so we will use the (`release year`, `movie name`) index for matching the existing dataset with the IMDb one.
-While this can still create duplicates, the number of remaining movies is enough for our analysis.
-Thus, the duplicates will be dropped.

 The analysis of the processed data can be found from [preprocess.ipynb](notebooks/preprocess.ipynb).